El Ritmo de los Días

 My body was more than tired.
 It was dysregulated.

-I was not simply overworked.
+I was beyond overworked.
 I had become wired for survival.
 Survival allows no room for rest.
 It requires vigilance, constant adaptation, and the refusal to soften.

 Now, after days of consistency, the rhythm is beginning to offer a different experience.
 A quiet structure.
 A sense of what comes next.
 The return of a nervous system that no longer waits for disruption, but begins to anticipate calm.